Compensation, along with hours of in-depth editorial research, determines where & how companies appear below. Check out our Advertiser Disclosure.

 Does Accredited Debt Relief Hurt Your Credit?

-Here’s why: most debt relief companies, including Accredited Debt Relief, will require you to stop making payments until settlements are completed.
-Since ”payment history” accounts for up to 35% of your credit score, your score may go down once you start the program.
-Late payments and collection accounts also get reported to credit bureaus.
-However, these will usually fall off your credit report after seven years.
+In the short term, yes — there is a credit score impact.
+Most debt settlement programs, including Accredited Debt Relief’s, require you to stop making monthly payments to creditors while funds accumulate for settlements.
+Since payment history accounts for up to 35% of your FICO score, your score will likely decline once you begin the program.
+Late payments and collection activity will also be reported to credit bureaus.

 How Much Does Accredited Debt Relief Cost?